 What Does Ginnie Mae Do?

-Ginnie Mae is one of three major bond issuers that underlies the funding for most consumers in the real estate market.
-By guaranteeing principal and interest payments on mortgages that are part of its MBS portfolio (more on that in a minute), it provides investor protection against a borrower not being able to make their payment and defaulting on the terms of the loan.
+Ginnie Mae is one of three major bond issuers that allows for the funding for most consumers in the real estate market.
+By guaranteeing principal and interest payments on mortgages that are part of its mortgage-backed security portfolio (more on that later), it provides investor protection against a borrower not being able to make their payment and defaulting on the terms of the loan.

 At the same time, the liquidity being provided for nonbank and other mortgage lenders helps keep funding for government-backed loans more affordable than if banks and other mortgage originators were forced to hold the loans for significant periods of time.

-While Ginnie Mae backs many mortgage loans, you can’t get a mortgage from GNMA itself.
+While many may believe there are Ginnie Mae loans, GNMA simply backs mortgages, and doesn’t offer it themselves.
 Rather, mortgage originators like Rocket Mortgage® collect applications, underwrite and close loans.
-Later on, the mortgage is sold to GNMA in order to free up capital for the lender to make additional loans.
+Then, the mortgage is sold to GNMA in order to free up capital for the lender to make additional loans.
 The system supports the smooth functioning of the housing market.

 What Are Ginnie Mae Bonds?

-The primary way that Ginnie Mae provides the liquidity necessary to support the free flow of capital in the housing market is by packaging the mortgages it buys into GNMA bonds.
-Also known simply as GNMAs, these bonds begin with the individual mortgages bought by Ginnie Mae.
+The primary way that Ginnie Mae provides the liquidity necessary to support the free flow of capital in the housing market is by packaging the mortgages it buys into bonds, also known simply as GNMAs.
 Here’s a quick overview of the process:

 A mortgage bond or MBS is made up of many loans that have been grouped together based on similar characteristics.
 For example, a possible GNMA bond might consist of 1,000 FHA loans with median FICO® Scores of 620 or better and down payments or equity amounts of at least 3.5%.
 Ginnie Mae puts this bond together and makes it available to investors in the bond market.